nicholaseager/nicholaseager.github.io/_posts/2022-06-15-trail-running-cinque-terre.markdown

 ## Cost

 * Camping for one night - €21
+* Train from Milan to Levanto - €26
 * Train from La Spezia to Levanto - €5
 * Food during the run - €12

-## Conclusion
+## Final Thoughts on Trail Running in Cinque Terre

+Cinque Terre is a beautiful coastal paradise with pastel-colored villages, terraced vineyards, and delicious food.
+If you want to trail run or even hike here, spend the night and go early in the morning.
 In all 30.54km, I didn’t see a single other person on the trail.
 With a little more planning and getting up at the crack of dawn, you’ll be rewarded with a peaceful sunrise void of crowds and a trail run in Italy like no other.
 You can make the route longer or shorter by not taking the train back, or by going all the way down to Portovenere.
 Just make sure to get past Corniglia before 9am.
 Thanks for reading 😊